Import Policies that Cripple Progress Out of Poverty

 Incentives Help Lower the High Costs of Market Entry

 For companies like Surehatch to risk selling products and services to smallholder farmers — which in this case required product re-development to meet a lower price point — the transaction costs for trans-border commerce shouldn’t drive up the cost of introducing new agriculture technology.
-Programs like Partnering for Innovation can help offset costs as companies get up and running, and complementary policy support is integral to this process.
+Programs like Feed the Future Partnering for Innovation can help offset costs as companies get up and running, and complementary policy support is integral to this process.
 Surehatch lost months of sales due to unforeseen changes in customs rules.
 In many cases this can be enough to prevent market entry or expansion, which is unfortunately an all too common story in Africa and other emerging economies.
 For example, partners in Zambia, Malawi and Guatemala entering into inputs markets have experienced long customs delays, particularly for equipment imports.
 Such delays stunt smallholder farmer access to the products they need to build their farming enterprises into successful commercial operations and thus hinder our overall progress toward food security and improved livelihoods.